 According to the American Heart Association, about 335,000 people each year have a recurrent heart attack (i.e., second, third, etc.) and heart disease is the leading cause of death in the world!

 I happened to have had a cardiac catheterization before having heart surgery.

 I asked the doctor that performed the catheterization how long it can take perfectly clean arteries to develop blockages that are serious enough to require intervention.

 He told me how it could vary significantly from person to person, but he said 10 years was a reasonable estimate.

 How To Get The Best Life Insurance Rate After Heart Attack

-Make sure you quit smoking and quit using all tobacco for that matter, and if you’re overweight, lose weight.
+Quit smoking and quit using all tobacco products for that matter, and if you’re overweight, lose weight.